Nuttyb0il/Predict-Dice-Rolls/README.md

 # Dice Roll Predictor
-A simple TensorFlow projet to predict Dice Rolls
+A simple Keras & TensorFlow projet to predict Dice Rolls

 ## How to use